Gwen Cooper (author): Author

 Homer’s Odyssey follows Cooper's life with Homer, the three-week-old abandoned blind kitten that she adopted in 1997 while living in Miami.
 Spanning 12 years, the memoir covers Cooper's experiences with Homer (and her two other cats, Vashti and Scarlett) as she endured a see-sawing professional and personal life.
 Sections of the memoir include Homer confronting an armed thief who attempts to rob Cooper in her Miami apartment, Cooper and her cats relocating from Miami to downtown Manhattan in New York City, and Cooper's efforts to return home to her cats who were trapped alone in an apartment near the World Trade Center following the terrorist attacks of 9/11.
 The final third of the memoir focuses on Cooper's attempts to acclimate her cats and the man she would eventually marry to living together in their Manhattan apartment.

 Cooper has said that, “ultimately a special-needs pet is just like any other pet, and just as capable of loving you and living a wonderful life as any other animal,” and that she wrote Homer’s Odyssey in part to promote that message.

-Love Saves the Day

 In January 2013, Random House published Cooper's second novel and third book, Love Saves the Day.
 Narrated from the perspective of a rescue tabby cat named Prudence, Love Saves the Day tells the story of a Lower East Side cat forced to move to the Upper West Side home of her owner's daughter, Laura, after her owner, Sarah, fails to return home from work one day.
 Although initially wary of each other, over the course of the novel Laura and Prudence form a strong bond that will change both their lives.
 Translation rights for Love Saves the Day have so far been sold in Germany, Italy, Russia, and Turkey.